ukb-rad-cfqiai/EAT_Assessment/README.md

 cd SliceExtraction
 python run_inference_rl-landmarks.py --files /path/to/dataset --output_dir_name training_output_test --load model_path
 ```
-If you do not have ground truth landmarks use the '''--task play''' option.
+If you do not have ground truth landmarks use the ```--task play``` option.
 Otherwise, task is set to *eval* and performance is compared to ground truth landmark positions.

 Results are saved in the directory specificed under *output_dir_name*.